-The U.S. Bureau of Labor Statistics (BLS) reports that employment for all radiologic technologists and technicians is expected to grow by about 28% from 2010-2020 as the population continues to age and the demand for diagnostic imaging increases (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for all radiologic technologists and technicians is expected to grow by 9% from 2014-2024 as the population continues to age and the demand for diagnostic imaging increases (www.bls.gov).
 The BLS also notes that technicians with knowledge of more than one specialty, such as mammography or computed tomography (CT), should have an edge in the competition for jobs.

-The median salary for all radiologic technologists and technicians was $54,340 as of May 2010, the BLS reported.
+The annual median salary for all radiologic technologists and technicians was $58,120 as of May 2015, the BLS reported.
 This figure includes all radiologic technicians, including those with higher education than a certificate and those who specialize in fields such as magnetic resonance imaging.

 Professional Certification and Continuing Education

 Most states require that x-ray technicians graduate from an accredited training program and pass a licensing exam.
-The BLS reports that employers may prefer to hire radiologic technicians who hold voluntary certification from the ARRT.
+The BLS reports that employers may prefer to hire radiologic technicians who hold voluntary certification from the American Registry of Radiologic Technologists (ARRT).
 Beginning in 2015, the ARRT will require candidates for certification to hold associate degrees or higher.
 Anyone who graduates from a certificate program by Dec.
 31, 2014 will be eligible for ARRT certification (www.arrt.org).